jwmunn-og/2016-personal-site/_posts/2017-01-19-year-in-review.md

 ## In-Between: The Southwest
 <h4 class="light-grey">May</h4>

 After we left Reno we were heartbroken without anywhere to go.
 We were trying to move to Las Vegas or Los Angeles areas for the next contract but hadn’t heard anything back.
 Susan’s parents were going to a work conference in Palm Springs, CA so we headed that direction.
 Then we decided to float through the southwest until we heard something.
-It was a surreal experience of beautiful landscapes during the day and grieving at night when it faded away.
+It was a surreal experience.
+Beautiful landscapes during the day and grieving at night when it faded away.

 * Stayed in Bishop, CA. Visited the Ancient Bristlecone Forest
 * Drove to Death Valley National Park.
 * Got a flat tire on a primitive canyon road in Death Valley. *While moving.* Imagine taking your entire life out of the back of your car to reach the spare tire.
-Then jacking your car, our only real possession, towards a cliff while it is starting to get dark and rain and you'll have a good picture of how we felt.
+Then jack your car, your only real possession, towards a cliff.
+It is starting to get dark and rain.
+Can you feel the pit in my stomach yet?
 This is the day after putting Chandler to sleep.
 All we could think is *&ldquo;WTF are we doing?&rdquo;*.
 * Pulled in to the closest town, Las Vegas on a donut at 3am.
 Got new tires put on the next day.
 * Spent the night in Jumbo Rocks campground in Joshua Tree National Park.
 * Arrived in Palm Springs and spent a great week with Susan’s parents.